-Michael enlisted in the Army as a Military Police Officer in 1995 serving at the 447th Military Police Company, Columbus, Ohio.
-From there he was stationed in Kentucky, South Korea and Fort Benning, Georgia.
-In April of 2000, Donahue graduated from the United States Army Officer Candidate School receiving his commission as a Signal Corps 2nd Lieutenant.
+Michael enlisted in the Army as a Military Police Officer in 1995, serving at the 447th Military Police Company, in Columbus, Ohio.
+From there, he was stationed in Kentucky, South Korea, and Fort Benning, Georgia.
+In April of 2000, Donahue graduated from the United States Army Officer Candidate School, receiving his commission as a Signal Corps 2nd Lieutenant.

-He attended the Signal Officer Basic Course at Fort Gordon, Georgia and in October 2000 was assigned to C Co, 82nd Signal Battalion, Fort Bragg, North Carolina as a Mobile Subscriber Equipment (MSE) Platoon Leader for 18 months.
+He attended the Signal Officer Basic Course at Fort Gordon, Georgia, and in October 2000, was assigned to C Co, 82nd Signal Battalion, Fort Bragg, North Carolina, as a Mobile Subscriber Equipment (MSE) Platoon Leader for 18 months.
 Michael then entered the U.S. Army Degree Completion Program in March 2002 and graduated Magna Cum Laude from Campbell University in July 2003.
-In May 2004, after completing the Signal Captains Career Course, he was assigned to the 82nd Airborne Division as the Battalion Signal Officer for 2nd Battalion, 504th Parachute Infantry Regiment.
-In March of 2005, Michael deployed with Task Force Devil to Eastern Afghanistan in support of Operation Enduring Freedom.
+In May 2004, after completing the Signal Captains Career Course, he was assigned to the 82nd Airborne Division as the Battalion Signal Officer for the 2nd Battalion, 504th Parachute Infantry Regiment.
+In March of 2005, Michael deployed with Task Force Devil to Eastern Afghanistan to support Operation Enduring Freedom.

 “Mike was just an amazing officer and an amazing man in every way — spiritually, physically, and intellectually,” his friend Bob Foy said.
 “He was always positive, always there for the students.
 He had a huge impact on the students in the program.”